blueokanna/ESP32-ChatGLM/README.md

 ---

-Last thanks the @JoinChang and other libraries providers 👍
+Last thanks to @JoinChang and other libraries providers 👍